 Mr. Hochman's œuvre includes a wide range of compositions for solo instruments, chamber ensembles, choirs and orchestras which are regularly performed in Israel, the U.S. and throughout Europe.
 His work reflects a clear aesthetic approach and a rare combination between tradition and innovation, while creating a well structured contemporary musical language.
 In his work, Hochman uniquely merge European classical music traditions with those relating to the Jewish culture and to his Israeli origin.

 Hochman’s music is often commissioned and performed by leading musicians and music institutes worldwide.
-It was played, among others, by Oriol Ensemble, Synergy Ensemble, Musica Nova Ensemble, XelmYa Ensemble – Berlin, Ensemble Gagliano, Ensemble Meitar, Studium Chorale, Tel Aviv Soloists Ensemble and the Israel Chamber Orchestra.
-It was also performed at Heidelberg Biennale for New Music, Aachen International Choir Biennale, Israel Music Fest and The Israeli Schubertiade, Musica Sacra Festival - Maastricht, in dozens of different concert series worldwide.
+It was performed, among others, by Oriol Ensemble Berlin, Deutsches Kammerorchester Berlin, Synergy Ensemble, Musica Nova Ensemble, Ensemble Meitar, Studium Chorale, Tel Aviv Soloists Ensemble, Copenhagen Festival Ensemble and the Israel Chamber Orchestra.
+It was also performed at the Heidelberg Biennale for New Music, The World Saxophone Congress, Aachen International Chorbiennale, Israel Music Fest, the Israeli Schubertiade, Musica Sacra Festival - Maastricht, Magister Ludi Festival - Moscow and in dozens of different concert series worldwide.